Assistance programs Columbus and Franklin County Ohio.

 Short term and emergency housing programs - For the homeless or evicted residents, there are shelters and transitional housing programs.
 Some units or apartments in Franklin County are even set up for veterans or domestic violence victims.
 Receive everything from free meals, clothing, job training to information on security deposit assistance when ready to move.
 Find transitional housing in Franklin County.

 Central Community House - A local eastside of Columbus Ohio Community center.
 Contact them for information on and access to child care, limited financial assistance, after school programs, and secure programs, among other services.

 A service known as Financial Fresh provides clients of CCH with debt reduction services or foreclosure counseling.
 Other aid from the Columbus Ohio non-profit can include money to pay for back rent in an emergency, use of computers for free for job seekers, and information on low income apartments.
 1150 East Main Street, Columbus, OH 43205, (614) 252-3157, or click more Central Community House.

 First Community Church - Provides free food assistance from a pantry and referrals.
 Address 1320 Cambridge Boulevard, Columbus, Ohio 43212, Phone number - (614) 488-0681

 Galadden Community House/CIS - The Stable Families Program is a non-profit project here in Central Ohio.
 The goal of the program is to decrease family homelessness in Franklin County.
 This is a short-term program assisting families with housing related issues.
 Participants in the program commit to case management services and are typically provided with limited financial assistance to maintain their housing.
 To request assistance, all calls and referrals must go through the YWCA Family Shelter, you may contact the shelter at 614.253.7970 x2.

-Clothing banks - Offering everything from free clothing for work to back to school supplies and holiday support, various churches and organizations offer basic needs to the needy.
-Also, thrift stores may have vouchers or gift certificates for qualified very low income families or the elderly.
-Find free clothes in Franklin County.
+Free furniture and clothing banks - Offering everything from free clothing for work to back to school supplies and holiday support, various churches and organizations offer basic needs to the needy.
+Also, thrift stores or free furniture banks may have vouchers or gift certificates for qualified very low income families or the elderly.
+Find free clothes, school supplies and furniture in Franklin County.